For Kids and Adults

 Boy In Wheelchair’s First Ever Swing Ride: https://www.youtube.com/watch?v=VHRddXH6AEQ

-I’m really proud of Melody for wanting to go to camp because, at her age, I would never have gone to camp of my own freewill.
-I had to go to camp for a school thing back in fourth grade and it was awful.
-The food was inedible and I was freezing the whole time.
+I’m really proud of Melody for wanting to go to camp.
+At her age, I would never have gone to camp of my own free will.
+I had to go to camp for a school thing back in fourth grade, and it was awful.
+The food was inedible, and I was freezing the whole time.
 I have no idea how I survived two days there without having a meltdown.

-It was wonderful to read about Melody participating in camp activities just like any other kid.
-I love how she describes all her experiences from swimming for the first time to riding on a pontoon boat.
+It was wonderful to read about Melody participating in camp activities like any other kid.
+I love how she describes all her experiences, from swimming for the first time to riding on a pontoon boat.

-With Melody’s three cabinmates, plus their personal counselors, plus even more campers and counselors, I had to make a list of all their names to keep them all in order.
+With Melody’s three cabinmates, their personal counselors, and even more campers and counselors, I had to make a list of all their names to keep them all in order.

 While reading Melody’s story, I kept thinking about how I’d love to have a character like her interact with my own original book characters, Maddie and Albert.
 I can see Albert and Melody discussing books and trivia facts and Maddie coming up with ways to include Melody in their imagination adventures.

 Sharon M. Draper did a ton of research to make this story as authentic as possible.
-I hope if she does write another book about Melody that readers won’t have to wait another 11 years to read it.
+I hope if she does write another book about Melody, we won’t have to wait another eleven years to read it.